DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 ### Inputs and Outputs
 ![Input Examples](images/6-2/Polycurve.Inputs.png)
-> 1. The input data for PolyCurve.ByPoints and Circle.ByCenterPointRadius are the same, however the Polycurve battery gives us one polycurve while the Circle.ByCenterPointRadius battery gives us 5 circles with centers at each point.
+> 1. The input data for *PolyCurve.ByPoints* and *Circle.ByCenterPointRadius* are the same, however the Polycurve node gives us one polycurve while the Circle node gives us 5 circles with centers at each point.
 Intuitively this makes sense: the polycurve is drawn as a curve connecting the 5 points, while the circles create a differenct circle at each point.
 So what's happening with the data?
-2. However over the "points" input for Polycurve.ByPoints, we see that the input is looking for "Point[]".
+2. Hovering over the *points* input for *Polycurve.ByPoints*, we see that the input is looking for *"Point[]"*.
 This represents a list of points, and to create a polycurve, the input needs to be a list for each polycurve.
-This battery will therefore condense each list into one polycurve.
+This node will therefore condense each list into one polycurve.
-3. On the other hand, the "centerPoint" input for Cirle.ByCenterPointRadius asks for "Point".
-This battery looks for one point, as an item, to define the center point of the circle.
+3. On the other hand, the *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
+This node looks for one point, as an item, to define the center point of the circle.
 This is why we get five circles from the input data.
-4. Recognizing these difference with inputs in Dynamo helps to better understand how the batteries are operating when managing data.
+4. Recognizing these difference with inputs in Dynamo helps to better understand how the nodes are operating when managing data.

 ###Lacing
 Data matching is a problem without a clean solution.
 It occurs when a node has access to differently sized inputs.
 Changing the data matching algorithm can lead to vastly different results.